Shr-Agr/Secure_Logger/README.md

  * The [`logappend`](LOGAPPEND.md) program appends data to a log
  * The [`logread`](LOGREAD.md) program reads and queries data from the log

-## Project Structure

-The project directory structure is as follows:

-All the source files and `Makefile` are located in the `build` directory.
-After building, the executables `logappend` and `logread` will be created within the `build` directory.

 ## Prerequisites